This article was written by Erik Hupje, Maintenance and Reliability Leader.

 A maintenance program should consider both the consequence and the likelihood of failures.
 And since Risk = Likelihood x Consequence, we can conclude that good maintenance programs are risk-based.
 Use the concept of risk to assess where to use your scarce maintenance resources to get the biggest return on your investment.

 CMMS systems allow you to capture the maintenance costs associated with failures.
-Over time, this data can be used to calculate the cost of a failure in terms of maintenance spend.
+This data can be used to calculate the cost of a failure in maintenance costs.
 This is one consequence of failure.
 However, higher costs are often associated with downtime and loss of production when calculating risk.

 Tip #4: Use PM to find hidden failures